top of page

 The early church continued to maintain a monotheistic identity of God that Israel was given (Deut.
 6:4; Mk.
 12:29-30; John 17:3; Rom 3:30; 1 Cor 8:4; Gal 3:20; Eph 4:6; 1 Tim 2:5, 6:16; Jas 2:19).
 They did not believe or perpetuate that God was a trinity or three gods in one.
 That ideology infiltrated the Church over the next three centuries, culminating at the Council of Constantinople in 381 CE.
 At this council, God's holy spirit (the means or power in which He does all things) was redefined as a separate personage or entity.

-During the Council of Nicaea in 325 CE, a theological position emerged that elevated Christ to a status of co-eternality and co-equality with God the Father, which diverged from the understood early Church scriptural position.
-Additionally, in 381 CE, the conceptualization of God’s power as a distinct personage led to the formulation of a triune godhead.
+During the Council of Nicaea in 325 CE, a theological position emerged that elevated Christ to co-eternality and co-equality with God the Father, which differed from the early Church's scriptural understanding.
+Furthermore, in 381 CE, the conceptualisation of God’s power as a distinct personage led to the development of a triune godhead.

 Mat 22:41-45 BSB While the Pharisees were assembled, Jesus questioned them: (42) “What do you think about the Christ?
 Whose son is He?”
 “David’s,” they answered.
 (43) Jesus said to them, “How then does David in the Spirit call Him ‘Lord’?
 For he says: (44) ‘The Lord said to my Lord, “Sit at My right hand until I put Your enemies under Your feet.”’
 (45) So if David calls Him ‘Lord,’ how can He be David’s son?”
 (Emphasis added).